 However, if there is a person near me who believes in money, I will pick up the coin or bill and pass it on to him or her.
 Why?
 Please see 15.
 What do you do if somebody offers you money or buys things for you?.
 Otherwise, coins or bills usually stay right where I find them.

 People often say I don't touch money.
 If they mean I don't touch coins, bills, or credit cards, they are mistaken.
-If they mean I stay away from consciousness of credit and debt in my mind, they are more accurate (though I am still in the process of letting go of touching money in my mind)
+If they mean I stay away from thought of credit and debt in my mind, they are more accurate (though I am still in the process of letting go of touching money in my mind)

 I must make clear that I have no aversion to touching coins or bills or credit cards.
 Aversion to touching coins or bills or credit cards is just as superstitious as attraction to them.
 Either attraction or aversion to bills, coins, or credit cards is attributing a power to them that does not exist.
 Attraction or aversion to coins, bills, or credit cards is idolatry, in other words.